-- 2.36 The site's environmental planning constraints, landscape context and character have been identified by EDP following a site visit and data trawl and are presented on Plans EDP 1 and 2.
-The findings are broadly consistent with the above published character assessments and the further discussion below. - 2.37 While the site may be regarded as 'open countryside' for planning purposes, its current intensive equestrian land use (Photograph EDP 6) and visual character is such that it does not form part of the more functionally intact agricultural landscape to the east and south-east.
-In addition, the garden centre to the south acts to separate the site from the wider agricultural landscape and exerts further urbanising influence on the site's character.
+- 2.37 The site's environmental planning constraints, landscape context and character have been identified by EDP following a site visit and data trawl and are presented on Plans EDP 1 and 2.
+The findings are broadly consistent with the above published character assessments and the further discussion below. - 2.38 While the site may be regarded as 'open countryside' for planning purposes, its current and surrounding land use (Photograph EDP 8) and visual character is such that it does not form part of the more functionally intact agricultural landscape to the south.

-Photograph EDP 6: Illustrating current intensive equestrian land use and scattered structures.
-Taken from the approximate site centre facing eastwards.
+Photograph EDP 8: Illustrating currently intensive commercial land use and scattered structures.
+Taken from the approximate site centre facing southward.

-- 2.38 It should be noted that it is not necessary to hide new development in this landscape context; built development (including housing) is already an established and frequent component of the visual character of the area, so new development will not be inappropriate, unexpected or discordant as part of the views. - 2.39 In summary, in visual terms, the site is relatively contained by topography and vegetation.
-Heavily filtered, longer distance views are available from the east.
-Overall, there is limited cohesion across the site and between the site and the surrounding landscape due to the range of land uses and built form surrounding the site.
+- 2.39 It should be noted that it is not necessary to hide new development in this landscape context; built development (including housing) is already an established and frequent component of the visual character of the area, so new development will not be inappropriate, unexpected or discordant as part of the views. - 2.40 In summary, in visual terms, whist the site is relatively open it is perceived as an enclave within the current settlement due to topography, vegetation, the current land use and the surrounding residential development.
+Overall, there is limited cohesion between the site and the surrounding landscape and a far greater attachment between the site and the current settlement edge.